elmomoilanen/Modular-equations/README.md

 ```

 Solutions for the equation are printed on their own lines to stdout.
 Notice that CLI always assumes a signed type for the equation coefficients and the modulo will take the corresponding unsigned type.
 This indicates that the CLI cannot take argument values above *i128::MAX* for coefficients of the equation.

+Notice that some equations have a huge amount of solutions and in these cases the solver might slow down considerable or even panic when the solution count exceeds *usize::MAX*.
+But these are really special cases and usually not very much of interest.

 ## License ##